00010023/wt.coursework2/readme.md

 project on top of UNIX typo system (e.g. any type of Linux Distributions or macOS[Darwin])**.
 Nevertheless, my shell scripts that was tended to work on Linux command line interface won't work on _cocky Windows Operating System_.
+Also, dear staff, please, don't take my "Mr. Noob" too serious.
+By saying that I was addressing to another WIUT BIS students.

 ### For cloud solutions